 Baptist Health Sciences University is committed to education and practices, which contribute to preventing illness and maintenance of health.
 It is expected that students admitted to the University will have met the health requirements for enrollment and prerequisites to clinical courses at that phase of progression in their coursework.
 Health requirements for enrollment include documentation of immunity for measles, mumps, rubella, varicella (chicken pox), tetanus, diphtheria, a negative TB screening, and initiation of the hepatitis B series.
-Health related prerequisites that are required prior to the start of clinical courses include completion of the hepatitis B series, unless a documented medical reason is given, in which case a declination statement must be signed; documentation of a current TB skin test, and annually thereafter; documentation of annual flu vaccine; and documentation of a negative urine drug screen as requested by Baptist University.
-Educational requirements required prior to the start of clinical courses include documentation of attendance at education sessions on Universal Precautions and OSHA blood borne pathogens in the first professional clinical courses and annually thereafter, and Basic Life Support training (BLS) as designated by programs.
+Health related prerequisites that are required prior to the start of clinical courses include completion of the hepatitis B series, unless a documented medical reason is given, in which case a declination statement must be signed; documentation of a current TB skin test, and annually thereafter; documentation of annual flu vaccine; and documents required prior to the start of clinical courses include documentation of attendance at education sessions on Universal Precautions and OSHA blood borne pathogens in the first professional clinical courses and annually thereafter, and Basic Life Support training (BLS) as designated by programs.